acherry-io/dev-container-base/README.md

   * A copy of ~/.zshrc_shared is placed in the home volume and is added to be sourced on load of zsh
   * Items for GitHub are hardcoded into the .zshrc file
     * All calls to https://github.com are routed to ssh:git@github.com
-    * On login to the container, we test the connection to github.com to store our passkey in the running ssh-agent.
-If the challenge is displayed to Neovim for plugin install, this causes an error to be thrown.

 #### dev-container